Street children: Responses by governments

 While some governments have implemented programs to deal with street children, the general solution involves placing the children into orphanages, juvenile homes, or correctional institutions.
 Efforts have been made by various governments to support or partner with non-government organizations.
 In Colombia, the government has tried to implement programs to put these children in state-run homes, but efforts have largely failed, and street children have become a victim group of social cleansing by the National Police because they are assumed to be drug users and criminals.
 In Australia, the primary response to homelessness is the Supported Accommodation Assistance Program (SAAP).
 The program is limited in its effectiveness.
-An estimated one in two young people who seek a bed from SAAP is turned away because services are full.
+An estimated one in two young people who seek a bed from SAAP are turned away because services are full.

 Public approaches to street children

-There are four categories of how societies deal with street children: Correctional model, Rehabilitative model, Outreach strategies, and Preventive approach.
+There are four categories of how societies deal with street children: correctional model, rehabilitative model, outreach strategies, and preventive approach.
 There is no significant benefit when comparing therapeutic interventions such as cognitive behavioural therapy and family therapy with standard services such as drop-in center.